 The GPA Fund promotes Sustainability Characteristics, but does not have sustainable investment as its investment objective.
 "Sustainability Characteristics" mean environmental characteristics including a reduction of carbon emissions and climate change mitigation.
-The GPA Fund's benchmark, the MSCI All Country World Index, was not chosen for the purpose of achieving its Sustainability Characteristics.
+Neither of the GPA Fund's Comparator Benchmarks, the MSCI All Country World Index and the MSCI All Country World Climate Paris-Aligned Index, were chosen for the purpose of achieving its Sustainability Characteristics.